Ford E450 V10 Spark Plug Replacement: Easy Access to Cylinders 1 & 2

 The Quick Fix

-there are several tricks to access cylinders 1 and 2 spark plugs on the Ford E450 V10 without removing the main wire harness brackets.
+Follow these three simple steps and you'll swap those hard-to-reach cylinders 1 and 2 spark plugs on your Ford E450 V10 without wrestling with wire harness brackets.

 What You Need